Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

-We also perform qualitative analysis as shown in Fig.s \ref{fig:local-images} and \ref{fig:gross-images}, visualizing the augmentation functions learned by \method for different types of anomalies.
+\myParagraph{Qualitative analysis} We also perform a qualitative analysis, visualizing the augmentation functions learned by \method for different anomaly types.
 Fig. \ref{fig:local-images} illustrates three types of anomalies in the Cable object and one type of anomaly in the Carpet object.
-These four anomaly types all have their own sizes and aspect ratios of defected regions, which are accurately learned by \method.
-Note that the three types of Cable anomalies share the training data $\trnData$; \method captures their difference only from the unlabeled test data.
-The locations of patches created by CutDiff are chosen randomly at each run, since the locations of local defects are different for each anomalous image.
+The four anomaly types have their own sizes and aspect ratios of defected regions, which are accurately learned by \method.
+Note that the three Cable anomalies share the same training data, but \method captures their difference well from the alignment.
+The patch locations are chosen randomly at each run, since the locations of local defects are different for each anomalous image.

-Fig. \ref{fig:gross-images} illustrates images in the SVHN dataset and the embedding distributions after the training of \method is completed.
-Fig.s \ref{fig:gross-images}a and \ref{fig:gross-images}c show that \method learns $180^\circ$ as the angle of Rotation, since the anomalies in both tasks can be resembled by the $180^\circ$-rotated normal images.
-After the training is done, the embedding distributions between $\trnEmb \cup \augEmb$ and $\testEmb$ are matched as shown in Fig.s \ref{fig:gross-images}b and \ref{fig:gross-images}d, achieving high average AUC of $0.944$ and $0.887$, respectively (see Table \ref{tab:gross-accuracy}).